The Winter Assault

 Growling, Rickkter threw up his arms and cast a quick lightening spell into the enemy horde.
 It was both a good and bad thing that he didn’t have to aim.
 The strike arched from his fingers and into the Lutins, throwing up bodies from the impact.
 But this was a special lightening spell, a particularly nasty one.
 Instead of just hitting once, it kept bouncing along in a line, further devastating the opposing army.
 He couldn’t admire his work any further, as a group of seven Lutins demanded his attention.
 Growling curses in human tongues and as a simple raccoon, Rickkter fended off two of them as the rest attempted to circle.
 A feline growl behind him heralded the arrival of a cheetah morph, who took on three more himself.
 The cat’s lighting reflexes and light sword were probably what saved him long enough for Rickkter to come to his aid.
 The two proceeded to finish off the last Lutins without a great deal of difficulty.
 Nodding to each other, the two soldiers departed for new battles.

 Drawing in some more manna, though not even close to what he would have liked, Rickkter cast off a half dozen fireballs.
 His reasons for using fire were twofold: first that burning soldiers created wonderful disorder amongst an attacking army, and second that he needed the light.
 What that light showed him was that his own forces were being totally and utterly overwhelmed.
 He saw a burly keeper drive his sword into the chest of some poor Lutin only to have a much larger Lutin come in and cut off his arm with a battle axe.
 Not more than ten feet away a stallion was dueling a human mercenary.
 The mercenary managed to work his sword above the stallion’s and drive it down through the horse’s muzzle.
 With a horrified scream, the keeper dropped his weapon and sank to his knees, his hoof-like hands reaching for his shattered face and past the crimson waterfall that had sprung from it.
 The stallion’s screams were quickly silenced as the merc’s sword plunged into his chest.
 Turning his head to the other direction, Rick saw a mink dueling a Lutin with a pair of swords.
-Aiming high with one sword, the Lutin forced the mink to block and one, allowing him to stab into the keeper’s side, between the plates of her amour.
-She feel to one knees with a shriek that was cut short when the Lutin yanked free that sword and used both to cleave her head from her body.
-The head had not even bounced twice before he was dropped as well by a bolt of pyrokenetic magic launched from Rickkter’s fingertips.
+Aiming high with one sword, the Lutin forced the mink to block one, allowing him to stab into the keeper’s side, between the plates of her amour.
+She fell to one knee with a shriek that was cut short when the Lutin yanked free that sword and used both to cleave her head from her body.
+The head had not even bounced twice before he was dropped as well by a bolt of pyrokinetic magic launched from Rickkter’s fingertips.

 The raccoon shook his head at the scene, his feet taking his backwards over the crimsoned snow.
 No, no, this was all turning into one monumental foul-up.
 Damn near tripping on a body, Rickkter looked down to see the face of captain Marcusson.
 Her breastplate had an ugly gaping wound made by a battleaxe.
 A curse wuffed past his lips before a Lutin battle cry snapped his head up.
-Bracing his katana horizontally with both paws, Rickkter blocked the blow, then dropped his right arm and swung the blade around, angling right between the lose plates of his attacker’s hardened leather armor.
+Bracing his katana horizontally with both paws, Rickkter blocked the blow, then dropped his right arm and swung the blade around, angling right between the loose plates of his attacker’s hardened leather armor.
 That was it, no more.

 “To the east front,” she replied.
 “My lieutenant ordered it.”